qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/080-longitudinal.md

 ## Feature volatility

-The next plots we'll generate result will come from a QIIME 2 pipeline called `feature-volatility`.
+The last plots we'll generate in this section will come from a QIIME 2 pipeline called `feature-volatility`.
 These use supervised regression to identify features that are most associated with changes over time, and add plotting of those features to a volatility control chart.

 Again, we'll generate the same plots but using two different time variables on the x-axes.
 First, we'll plot based on  `week-relative-to-hct`.